Avatar: The Last Airbender – The Rise of Kyoshi: Synopsis

 Seven years after the death of 33-year-old Avatar Kuruk of the Northern Water Tribe, his companions Jianzhu and Kelsang, a powerful Earth Kingdom sage and an Air Nomad, respectively, search the Earth Kingdom for the next Avatar.
 They come to Yokoya village to try and find the Avatar among the children there.
 Kyoshi, then a homeless outcast child left in the village by her outlaw parents, briefly participates in their test, but runs off midway through it, unused to displays of kindness.
 She is later taken in by Kelsang, who becomes a father figure to her.

 Nine years later, young Kyoshi works as a servant in a mansion built to accommodate Yun, an Earth Kingdom teenager whom Jianzhu has identified as the Avatar, and who is one of Kyoshi's friends.
-Yun's identity as the mighty Avatar is thrown into question after Kyoshi performs a feat of Avatar-level earthbending during a confrontation with pirates.
+Yun's identity as the Avatar is thrown into question after Kyoshi performs a feat of Avatar-level earthbending during a confrontation with pirates.
 Jianzhu, Yun, and Kyoshi seek the counsel of a spirit who confirms Kyoshi is the true Avatar, then attacks Yun; Jianzhu abandons Yun to die and murders Kelsang when he confronts him.
 The resultant trauma causes Kyoshi to go into the mighty Avatar State and nearly kill Jianzhu.
 She swears vengeance and flees the mansion with her friend Rangi, a teenage firebender serving as Yun's bodyguard.